potencia/purrl/README.md

 Sets the promise library for returning promises from the verb methods.
 By default this setting is preset to the [Q library](http://documentup.com/kriskowal/q/) which is an optional dependency so you don't need to do anything to get Q promises returned from the verb methods.
 If Q is not available, or if an invalid library is used for the `promise` option, then the promise option will be unset and verb methods will return `undefined`.

+JSON Configuration: Allowed (Only a library name may be used.
+Do not specify both `promise` and `noPromise` in the same JSON configuration.)

     purrl.config('host', 'example.com');
     purrl.config('promise', 'q'); // This isn't really needed as Q is set by default